deannagelosi/shelving/README.md

 ## Cellular Automata Rules

+- Precalculate all path scores, store in an array

 Cells have 3 options for growth: Left, Up, or Right

+- Start with left, up, and right set to True
+- Cell calculates score of path for left, up, and right

-Step 1: Eliminate options
+Step 1: Eliminate Options

-- If overlapping another cell, stop growing and die
+- If there's a collision with another cell, both cells die
 - Can't grow through a shape
-- Can't backtrack (ie grow where a cell in your strain already is)
+  - Path is assigned maximum value
+  - Set direction to False
+- Cannot backtrack
+  - Can only move in directions that is not occupied by myself (check strain)

-Step 2: Choose between remaining options
+Step 2: Choose a Remaining Direction

-- Cells only grow upward
-- Cells are attracted to different strains
+- Cells of different strains are attracted to one another (prevents parallel paths)
+  - One cell will move towards another
-- Cells are attracted to easy paths (small grid scores)
+- Cells like easy paths (low values)
+  - If there are two or more remaining paths, look ahead to the next intersection
+    - Calculate the available path scores at that intersection
+    - Return the lowest value
+    - Calculate the cumulative score of the initial path and the lowest value path in the future
+    - Compare the available combined path scores, and take the lowest path (gets out of local minimum)
-- Cells are attracted to change (growing in a new direction)
+- Cells are attracted to change
+  - Growing in a new direction

 Step 3: Divide to solve problems

-- If can't decide between 2 options (left or right while growing up), grow both ways
+- If can't decide between remaining options, add a new cell in all remaining directions

 ### Next Steps

+1. Score the grid slots for cellular automata
-1. Score the grid and line segments for cellular automata
+2. Score the line segments for cellular automata
-2. Implement rules
+3. Implement rules